 McIntosh Trail ECDC voluntarily participated in the Quality Rated System sponsored by the Georgia Department Early Care and Learning.
 All centers underwent additional training and review as well as a visit to be observed in order to receive a rating level.
-Five centers received a Level 3 and two were rated with a Level 2.
+Six centers received a Level 3 and one center was rated with a Level 2.
 Level 3 is the highest rating level possible.
+The Pike County Center received the highest Quality Rating Score in the state of Georgia.

-In the past year, the agency and programs has been randomly selected for several studies and projects centered on Birth to Five programs and services.
+In the past year, the agency, programs, and staff has been selected for several studies and projects centered on Birth to Five programs and services.
 Additional information about McIntosh Trail ECDC Inc. and its program is available on the agency's website, www.mtecdc.org.